 Adventure Awaits This Summer in the Great Northern Catskills

-Bring a camera, sturdy shoes, and a thirst for adventure, and come ready to play outdoors this summer in the Great Northern Catskills.
+Bring a camera, sturdy shoes, and a thirst for adventure this summer in the Great Northern Catskills.

 For mountain bikers, put the Catskills' mountain bike trails and trail parks on your radar.
-Windham Mountain, home of several past UCI World Cup events, has four trails that switchback down the mountain.
+Windham Mountain, home of several past UCI World Cup events, has multiple trails that switchback down the mountain.
 Designed by Gravity Logic, the folks behind Whistler Mountain Bike Park and Trestle Bike Park, among others, Windham Mountain's trails offer a unique downhill experience, and the bike shop's staff provides rentals, gear, and lessons.

 If you're more into cross country mountain biking, Roundtopia Mountain Bike Trail Network in Round Top offers more than 25 miles of trails for all abilities, including singletrack and doubletrack trails.
 Scenic lookouts, lean-tos, and restrooms are available throughout the trail network.